 You could say science is in our DNA.

 Have you ever wondered why people age so differently?
-Why is it that some people in their eighties can climb mountains while others find it challenging to go for a short walk?
+Why is it that some people in their eighties are sharp as a tack, while others easily forget names and places?

-The answer lies in a concept called biological age.
-Unlike chronological age - which is important for celebrating birthdays - biological age tells a story of how slowly or rapidly your internal body is aging.
-Luckily, there are measurable indicators of biological age.
+The answer lies in a concept called epigenetic age.
+Unlike chronological age - which is important for celebrating birthdays - epigenetic age tells a story of how slowly or rapidly your internal body is aging.
+Luckily, there are measurable indicators of epigenetic age.

 Our Next-generation TallyAge™ Test